Home of a Rebel Sharpshooter: Analysis

 A Sharpshooter's Last Sleep, one of the views of the same corpse in the original location.

-The photograph was included in Gardner's Photographic Sketch Book of the War, which was published in 1865 and 1866; by then the war had ended.
+The photograph was included in Gardner's Photographic Sketch Book of the War, which was published in 1865 and 1866; after the war had ended.
 Gardner's caption for the photograph presented the body as that of a Confederate sharpshooter who had been mortally wounded by a shell fragment during the battle.
 It further claimed that the photographer had returned in November, finding the skeletonized body and rusted rifle in the same place.
 Frassanito notes that this particular claim is not plausible, as the corpse and rifle would have been removed by burial parties and battlefield scavengers, respectively, long before November.
 The caption contained further invented elements, describing how the soldier lay down to die after his wound.
 A 1961 magazine article first proposed that the corpse had been moved from elsewhere on the battlefield and photographed in multiple locations.
 Frassanito further expounded upon this theory in 1975.
 The corpse, according to Frassanito, was originally located on the southern edge of the Devil's Den, near a large rock.
 Three photographs were taken by the Gardner team in this area, with one pointing towards Little Round Top (which was blocked from view by the Devil's Den) and another with part of the Slaughter Pen area in the background.
 The corpse was then moved, (Note: A 2018 article by Scott Fink published in the Civil War Times notes that in 1998, the Maryland artist James Grove presented an argument, based upon a postwar recollection by a Union artillery officer, that the body had originally been located in the sharpshooter niche and was then moved elsewhere.
 However, Fink notes that the postwar account had likely been influenced by the widely-known photograph and Gardner's caption, and states that "some of Groves' key points have been disproved".) most likely by the photographers without assistance from a burial party, and then staged by the stone wall.
 The blanket visible in the O'Sullivan stereo view might have been used to transport the body.
 The rifle in the background of the photograph was not one that would have been used by sharpshooters and it is visible in other Gardner Gettysburg photographs, so it was likely a weapon that Gardner was using as a prop.
 The corpse is likely that of a regular infantryman, not a sharpshooter.
 While Brady's Gettysburg corpse photographs were of live assistants pretending to be dead (Brady arrived at Gettysburg later and the burial process was complete by then), the alleged sharpshooter is clearly a corpse due to signs of decomposition in the face and hands.
 Frassanito believes that the series of images would have taken roughly an hour to complete; he suggests that the amount of time spent photographing this single body indicates that there were few other corpses remaining on the field.